Updated on February 12, 2019

 Attachment layer / Raft

-We have added attachment layer for this part based on our recommendation covered in this previous article.
+We have added an attachment layer for this part based on our recommendation covered in this previous article.
 Supports that were used have really thick and even base.
-Due to this reason, if there was no attachment layer for this part, separation forces from FEP of bottom layers would put huge stress on very first layer that is attached to the build plate of the printer.
-The likelihood of 3D printed object falling down from the build plate would be really high.
-Attachment layer will help to increase adhesion forces between the base of the object and build plate.
+Due to this reason, if there were no attachment layers for this part, separation forces from the FEP of the bottom layers would put massive stress on the first layer attached to the printer’s build plate.
+The likelihood of the 3D printed object falling from the build plate would be high.
+The attachment layer will help to increase adhesion forcesย between the base of the object and the build plate.

 3D Printing